seife/kernel-obs-build/README.md

 ## Notes

    * your build service installation needs to be new enough to support the ``multibuild`` feature
    * previous versions tried to build XEN kernels/initrds, too, but I never succeeded in actually getting them to work, at least with CentOS-7, so I dropped them.
-The OBS reference installation also uses onyl KVM workers, so just go for that :-)
+The OBS reference installation also uses only KVM workers, so just go for that :-)